 Even if you don’t reach your “goal” of items, don’t worry.

 Decluttering isn’t something you do once – you can always repeat it in a couple of months.

 That way, you can see which items are left out and always find a reason not to wear them.

 If you want to be ruthless, declutter your wardrobe again (and soon).

 Maybe after the next season comes, so in a couple of months.

-Each time you declutter, you will be able to let go of a bit more.
+Each time you declutter, you can let go of a bit more.

 One in one out rule